Set Up Mobile-First Login and Sign-Up

 Given his skeptical nature, Joel wonders if Samantha can log in to the community after she signs up.
 How does she log in if she didn’t enter a password when she created her account?
 Joel checks it out.

-Log in as Samantha.
+Log in to the NTO community as Samantha.

 Sure enough, Joel (as Samantha) has returned to the Northern Trail Outfitters home page.